 For those who would like to make a donation in memory of Kelly, the family suggests Heart n' Home (Opal Foundation) or MISTI Cancer Treatment Center in Fruitland, Idaho through Tami’s Pine Valley Funeral Home & Cremation Services PO Box 543 Halfway, Oregon 97834.
 Online condolences may be shared at www.tamispinevalleyfuneralhome.com

-To send flowers to Kelly's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kelly Rowen, please visit our floral store.